Our Verdict

 Our Analysis and Test Results

-We have never worn a warmer pair of winter boots.
-We have also never worn boots that are so heavy and bulky.
-Don't plan on doing anything that involves foot precision while wearing these boots, including driving.
+We have never worn a warmer pair of winter boots, but also have never worn boots that are so heavy and bulky.
+Don't plan on doing anything that involves foot precision while wearing these boots, including driving or hiking.

 Performance Comparison